Create A/B tests by chatting with AI and launch them on your website within minutes.

 By the end of this guide, you'll know exactly how to set up and run price tests on your Shopify store.
 No guesswork, just cold, hard data to back up your pricing decisions.
 Ready to boost your bottom line?
 Let's dive in.

-Why Bother with Price Testing?
+Why Bother with Split Testing for Pricing?

 Before we get into the nitty-gritty, let's talk about why price testing is worth your time: